YJDoc2/hexo-theme-ascent/README.md

 - change 'x' to '•' in nav, also add '...' after post excerpt
 - move tags and categories to top of the post from bottom
 - add padding and <,> arrows in older/newer article links
+- remove word count next to title in archive list